GraceE-Dion/IT-Project-Risk-Classification/README.md

 ## Methodology

+### Two-Session Experimental Design

+The two-session structure is a controlled experimental design, not a sequential progression of independent projects.
+Its purpose is to isolate dataset authenticity as the primary independent variable.
+Session 1 uses a synthetic dataset chosen because it best approximates a real IT project risk dataset in domain framing, feature taxonomy, and label structure.
+Session 2 retrains the identical pipeline on authentic peer-reviewed data.
+All preprocessing steps, model families, regularisation strategy, and evaluation protocol are held constant.
+Any performance differential between sessions is therefore attributable to dataset authenticity, not methodology variation.
+This is the controlled condition required to answer RQ1 and RQ2 empirically.

 ### Overfitting Prevention Protocol

 This project applies a strict **generalization discipline** from day one, informed by systematic monitoring of training versus validation performance gaps across every model and tuning iteration.